Indian law recognises revocation mainly through Section 126 of the Transfer of Property Act, 1882, which lays down two key routes:

 A gift may be revoked if the donor and donee agreed that it will be revoked on the happening of a specified event that does not depend on the donor’s will.

-For example, a deed may state that the gift will stand revoked if the donee fails to complete a specified act by a fixed date, provided the condition is properly
+Example (conceptual): “This gift will stand revoked if the donee fails to complete a specified act by a fixed date,” provided it is properly drafted and does not depend solely on donor discretion.

 Also Read – How To Prepare a Gift Deed in India

-Registration is a major compliance step, but the legal position hinges on completion of the gift, which includes acceptance by the donee.
+Registration is a major compliance step, but the legal position hinges on completion of gift, which includes acceptance by the donee.

 If the donor is a senior citizen, there is an additional statutory route under Section 23 of the Maintenance and Welfare of Parents and Senior Citizens Act, 2007.

-If a senior citizen transfers property subject to the condition that the transferee will provide basic amenities and physical needs, and the transferee fails to do so,
+In simplified terms, if a senior citizen transfers property subject to the condition that the transferee will provide basic amenities and physical needs, and the transferee fails to do so, the transfer can be declared void by the Tribunal (subject to legal requirements and facts).

-the transfer can be declared void by the Tribunal, subject to legal requirements and facts.
 This route is not the same as ordinary civil cancellation under the Transfer of Property Act.

 | Question | Legal position in India |